 This lonely house designed by Atelier Mima architects is built into the terrain of a small village Nivillac, North-western France.
 Named ‘Maison JJ&S.M’, the house blends into the neighboring landscape and offers a beautiful view over the forest.
 The exterior is clad with vertical timber panels, which echoes the surrounding tree trunks.
-In order to ensure privacy and to bring as much daylight as possible, windows were carefully placed all over the building.
-Inside, the whole 90m2 place is divided into two zones: an open-plan area that contains living room, kitchen and dinning space, and an elevated area for the private sleeping space.
-The open-plan area also has a lounge with a fireplace, and floor-to-ceiling windows that extends the space out onto a larger outdoor terrace.
-A small staircase leads to the private area where two large bedrooms and one bathroom are located.
-The budget of this project was €120,000.
+To ensure privacy and to bring as much daylight as possible, windows were carefully placed all over the building.
+Inside, the whole 90m2 place is divided into two zones: an open-plan area that contains a living room, kitchen and dining space, and an elevated area for the private sleeping space.
+The open-plan area also has a lounge with a fireplace, and floor-to-ceiling windows that extend the space out onto a larger outdoor terrace.
+A small staircase leads to a private area where two large bedrooms and one bathroom are located.
+The budget for this project was €120,000.

 All photos by Atelier Mima